tedmiston/challenges/Foobar/README.md

 I did a handful of problems, then got busy with work and other projects.
 To my own dismay, I learned that Google locks you out of new challenges when you go a few weeks without solving one.

+These programs are more useful for viewing vs. running (unless you have the driver program Google uses to run the functions specified).

 ## Structure

 Each top-level directory corresponds to a level with a second-level directory for each problem at that level.